-Generally speaking, the main function of a prologue tells some earlier story and connects it to the main story.
-Similarly, it is serves as a means to introduce characters of a story and throws light on their roles.
-In its modern sense, a prologue acts as a separate entity and is not considered part of the current story that a writer ventures to tell.
+Generally speaking, the main function of a prologue tells some earlier story, and connects it to the main story.
+Similarly, it serves as a means to introduce characters of a story, and sheds light on their roles.
+In its modern sense, a prologue acts as a separate entity, and is not considered part of the current story that a writer ventures to tell.

-The prologos in Greek dramas incorporated the above mentioned features but it had a wider importance than the modern interpretations of the prologue.
-Greek prologos was more like a preface i.e. an introduction to a literary work provided by a dramatist to tell how the idea of a story developed.
-Therefore, in Greek dramas, prologue was a complete episode or the first act which was succeeded by the remaining acts of a play.
+The prologos in Greek dramas incorporated the above-mentioned features, but it had a wider importance than the modern interpretations of the prologue.
+Greek prologos was more like a preface – an introduction to a literary work provided by a dramatist, to tell how the idea of the story developed.
+Therefore, in Greek dramas, prologue was a complete episode, or the first act, which was succeeded by the remaining acts of a play.

-The invention of prologue is attributed to Euripedes.
+The invention of prologue is attributed to Euripides.
 He prefixed a prologue to his plays as an explanatory first act in order to make the upcoming events in a play comprehensible for his audience.
-Other dramatist followed in his footsteps and prologue became a part of the traditional formula for writing plays.
+Other dramatists followed in his footsteps, and prologue became a part of the traditional formula for writing plays.
 Almost all Greek prologues told about events that happened much earlier in time than the events depicted in the play.

 “Two households, both alike in dignity